This Yuzu Agar Jelly makes a great light dessert, or if you’re feeling sophisticated, also doubles up as a refreshing palate cleanser.

-- 2-3 tablespoons yuzu juice (or sub lemon juice), to taste
+- 2-3 tablespoons yuzu juice, to taste (or sub lemon juice)

 - 1 teaspoon juice from freshly grated ginger (or sub 1/4 teaspoon ground ginger)

-- 1 tablespoon maple syrup (or sub agave syrup or honey if not vegan)
+- 1 tablespoon maple syrup (or sub any other sweetener)

 - 1 tablespoon yuzu juice